Iadvd/RetrocomputingZXSpectrum/GameExamples/FlappyClive/README.md

 # Technical details (EN)

-Game concept: IADVD (inspired by the Sinclair QL TV commercial, the Flappy Bird ZX game (by Rafal Miazga and Aleksandr Rostunovand), and Zosya Entertaiment's Valley of Rains).
+Game concept: IADVD (inspired by the Sinclair QL TV commercial, the Flappy Bird ZX game by Rafal Miazga and Aleksandr Rostunovand, and Zosya Entertaiment's Valley of Rains).

 Loading and tiles: Molomazo & IADVD.